 REVIEW AND APPROVAL DATE: June 02, 2017

-APPROVED BY: Dr. Ralf Pfirmann, Chief Executive Officer
+APPROVED BY: Andreas Kastenbauer, Dr. Christian Wirth, Chief Executive Officers

 1To the extent that a U.S. government contract requires notice to be provided to the Contracting Officer assigned to the contract, then notice shall be provided to both the assigned Contracting Officer and the PHS